AIRCentre/webhook-spaceway-lora/README.md

 - Run `sh ./e2e/run_tests.sh` to execute end-to-end tests

-## CI Workflow
+## CI/CD Workflow
-This project uses GitHub Actions to enable continous integration (CI).

-On every commit, the pipeline builds, tests and pushes a new version of a Docker image called `webhook-spaceway-lora` to GitHub's container Registry (ghcr.io).
-It becomes avaliable in [AIR Centre's GitHub Packages page](https://github.com/orgs/AIRCentre/packages).
+This project leverages GitHub Actions for a CI/CD process.
+Each commit triggers a pipeline which builds, tests, and pushes a new Docker image called `webhook-spaceway-lora` to [GitHub's container Registry (ghcr.io)](https://github.com/AIRCentre/webhook-spaceway-lora/pkgs/container/webhook-spaceway-lora).
+Ansible, within the GitHub Actions workflow, deploys this updated image automatically.

-Include `no-ci` in the commit message to prevent the workflow from running.
-This is useful when updating just the readme or other files that dont affect system behavior.
+To skip the workflow, add `no-ci` in the commit message - helpful when updating non-impactful files like the readme.